rodrigomedeirosbrazil/esp-portatec/README.md

 # ESP-PORTATEC

-ESP-PORTATEC is a robust firmware solution designed for ESP8266 and ESP32 microcontrollers, specifically tailored for access control systems for doors and gates.
-The system features a fallback mechanism that creates a local access point when internet connectivity is unavailable, ensuring reliable operation even in offline scenarios.
+ESP-PORTATEC is a robust firmware solution designed for ESP8266 microcontrollers (WeMos D1 Mini compatible), specifically tailored for access control systems for doors and gates.
+The system features a persistent WebSocket connection for real-time cloud control, time-bound temporary access PINs, and a fallback mechanism for local control when internet connectivity is unavailable.

 ## Features

 - **Dual-Mode Operation**
-  - Primary mode: Cloud-based control through PortaTEC platform
+  - **Online Mode:** Persistent WebSocket connection to the PortaTEC platform for real-time commands and status updates.
-  - Fallback mode: Local access point for direct control when internet is unavailable
+  - **Offline/AP Mode:** Local access point for direct control and configuration when internet is unavailable.

+- **Advanced Access Control**
+  - **Master PIN:** Permanent PIN stored in the device's EEPROM.
+  - **Temporary PINs:** Support for time-bound access codes received via WebSocket.
+The device validates these PINs locally based on start/end timestamps, ensuring access works even if the connection drops temporarily.
+  - **Usage Logging:** Real-time notification sent to the server when a valid PIN is used.

+- **Real-time Monitoring & Sync**
+  - **WebSocket Sync:** Listens for commands (`pulse`, `access-pin`, `update-firmware`) and pushes status updates.
+  - **Sensor Monitoring:** Detects and reports gate state (Open/Closed) using a magnetic sensor (Hall effect or Reed switch).
+  - **OTA Updates:** Supports remote firmware updates triggered via WebSocket commands.

 - **Easy Configuration**
-  - Web-based configuration interface
-  - Customizable device name
+  - Captive portal for WiFi and device setup.
-  - Configurable GPIO pins for pulse control
+  - Configurable GPIO pins for relay (pulse) and sensor.
-  - Secure password protection

-- **User-Friendly Interface**
-  - Responsive web interface
-  - Simple one-click operation
-  - Visual feedback for actions
-  - Mobile-friendly design
+  - Detailed device diagnostics page (`/info`).

 ## Hardware Requirements

-- ESP8266 or ESP32 microcontroller
+- ESP8266 microcontroller (e.g., WeMos D1 Mini)
-- Relay module or direct connection to door/gate control system
+- Relay module (for door/gate control)
+- Magnetic sensor (Reed switch) for state monitoring
-- Power supply (5V or 3.3V depending on your setup)
+- Power supply (5V via USB or external source)

 ## Installation